sympy/sympy/doc/src/tutorial/intro.rst

    >>> expr - x
    2*y

 Notice something in the above example.
-When we typed ``a - x``, we did not get ``x + 2*y - x``, but rather just ``2*y``.
+When we typed ``expr - x``, we did not get ``x + 2*y - x``, but rather just ``2*y``.
 The ``x`` and the ``-x`` automatically canceled one another.
 This is similar to how ``sqrt(8)`` automatically turned into ``2*sqrt(2)`` above.
 This isn't always the case in